Tories facing election ‘wipe-out’ as new poll gives Labour 25-point lead

 Tories ‘could be out of power for generation’, says pollster Savanta ComRes

-A new poll has given Labour a 25-point lead over Conservatives, setting Liz Truss on track for a “wipe-out” at the next general election.
+A new poll has given Labour a 25-point lead over the Conservatives, setting Liz Truss on track for a “wipe-out” at the next general election.

 The survey by Savanta ComRes is the latest in a string of polls showing a collapse in support for the Tories in the wake of Kwasi Kwarteng’s disastrous mini-Budget.